 David Sønstebø, Founder of IOTA Foundation, Norway — “Norway has always been a vanguard in adopting cutting edge technological paradigm shifts that improve the efficiency of our society, I am very excited at the IOTA Foundation which is spearheading Distributed Ledger Technology and IoT payments working with Norway’s largest financial institution on carrying this tradition onwards.”

-Wilfried Pimenta de Miranda, Head of Business Development at the IOTA Foundation, Norway — “In the wake of Norway’s recent joining 21 other EU countries to collaborate on Blockchain innovation , IOTA is excited to position Norway in the forefront and team up with such a strong and trusted financial organisation.
-Looking forward to explore together the next big wave of global value growth — the IoT / M2M economy.”
+Wilfried Pimenta de Miranda, Head of Business Development at the IOTA Foundation, Norway — “In the wake of Norway’s recent joining 21 other EU countries to collaborate on Blockchain innovation , IOTA is excited to position Norway in the forefront and team up with such a strong and trusted financial organization.
+Looking forward to exploring together the next big wave of global value growth — the IoT / M2M economy.”

-DNB is Norway’s largest financial services group and one of the largest in the Nordic region in terms of market capitalisation.
-The Group offers a full range of financial services, including loans, savings, advisory services, insurance and pension products for retail and corporate customers.
-DNB’s bank branches in Norway include in-store postal and banking outlets, Post office counters, Internet banking, mobile services.
+DNB is Norway’s largest financial services group and one of the largest in the Nordic region in terms of market capitalization.
+The Group offers a full range of financial services, including loans, savings, advisory services, insurance, and pension products for retail and corporate customers.
+DNB’s bank branches in Norway include in-store postal and banking outlets, Post office counters, Internet banking, and mobile services.
 DNB is one of the world’s leading shipping banks and has a strong position in the energy sector, and the fisheries and seafood industry. www.dnb.no

 About the IOTA Foundation